Eusebia (empress): Patronage of Julian

-After Constantius Gallus was executed in 354, "being accused of revolution", his half-brother Julian was likewise suspected, in the words of Sozomen, "of cherishing the love of empire".
-Ammianus says that opinion in the court of Constantius was largely against Julian, who "would have perished at the instigation of the accursed crew of flatterers, had not, through the favour of divine power, Queen Eusebia befriended him; so he was brought to the town of Comum, near Milan, and after abiding there for a short time, he was allowed to go to Greece for the sake of perfecting his education, as he earnestly desired."
-Julian thanks Eusebia for her intercession, both in the Panegyric and in his "Letter To The Senate And People of Athens".
-This latter was written in 361, during a civil war between Julian and Constantius, and is freer in its language than the Panegyric: "had not some one of the gods desired that I should escape, and made the beautiful and virtuous Eusebia kindly disposed to me, I could not then have escaped from [Constantius's] hands myself".
+After Constantius Gallus was executed in 354, his half-brother Julian was placed under house arrest for 7 months.
+Julian was subsequently cleared of suspicion despite the efforts of unfriendly courtiers, an outcome attributed to the kindness of Eusebia.
+Julian thanks her for her intercession, both in the Panegyric and in his "Letter To The Senate And People of Athens", the latter being written after Eusebia's death and Julian's open rupture with Constantius.

-Libanius confirms the story in his "Funeral Oration on Julian", in which he compares Eusebia's timely aid to Julian with "Ino daughter of Cadmus", saving the life of "tempest-tossed" Odysseus.
-Socrates of Constantinople and Sozomen give collaborating accounts.
+By 355, Constantius realized the empire was too big for him to rule by himself.
+Again defying the opinion of the court officials, Eusebia convinced Constantius to appoint Julian, his last surviving male relative, as Caesar.

-The reasons for Eusebia's sponsorship of Julian are unclear.
-Julian himself attributes it to kindness and to respect for their familial ties: "no other reason can I discover, nor learn from anyone else, why she became so zealous an ally of mine, and an averter of evil and my preserver, and took such troubles and pain in order that I might retain unaltered and unaffected the Emperor's good will."
-This assessment may include literary and political embellishment, and Ammianus Marcellinus offers more politically sophisticated motives.
+Julian himself attributes Eusebia's behavior to kindness and to respect for their familial ties: "no other reason can I discover, nor learn from anyone else, why she became so zealous an ally of mine, and an averter of evil and my preserver, and took such troubles and pain in order that I might retain unaltered and unaffected the Emperor's good will."
 Modern historians Shaun Tougher and J. Juneau suggest that Eusebia's role may in fact have been part of Constantius's own strategy, using her as a "front woman" in negotiations with Julian, as the two men had a contentious relationship.
 Eusebia may have been able to help to build a valuable alliance where Constantius needed one.